hakanai/noclocks/README.md

 Usage
 -----

-`NoClocks.unity` contains a demo scene.
+`NoClocks.unity` in each project contains a demo scene.
-`Prefabs/` contains some sample prefabs used by the demo scene.
+`Prefabs/` in the SDK2 project contains some sample prefabs used by the demo scene.

 Prefabs are pointing at a server hosted on Heroku at the moment.
 Code for this will most likely be released if issues occur with